 The five conditions described below are metabolic risk factors.
 You can have any one of these risk factors by itself, but they tend to occur together.
 You must have at least three metabolic risk factors to be diagnosed with metabolic syndrome.

 Your risk for heart disease, diabetes, and stroke increases with the number of metabolic risk factors you have.
-In general, a person who has metabolic syndrome is twice as likely to develop heart disease and five times as likely to develop diabetes as someone who doesn't have metabolic syndrome.
+The risk of having metabolic syndrome is closely linked to overweight and obesity and a lack of physical activity.

 Metabolic syndrome is becoming more common due to a rise in obesity rates among adults.
 In the future, metabolic syndrome may overtake smoking as the leading risk factor for heart disease.